The Capitol Showband

 Monaghan decided to form their own band called the Cabaret All

-Banjo Band.
+Banjo Band (or the Spotlights).
 In 1970, they released several singles including "Maguerite"

 The final phase of the Capitol included none of